bruin-data/setup-bruin/README.md

 # `setup-bruin`
-This [Action] installs the [`bruin`][bruin-cli] CLI in your GitHub Actions pipelines so that it can be used by other Bruin Actions:
+This [Action](https://github.com/marketplace/actions/bruin-setup) installs the [`bruin`](https://github.com/bruin-data/bruin) CLI in your GitHub Actions pipelines so that it can be used by other Bruin Actions:

 After `setup-bruin` is run, the `bruin` command is available to other Actions in the pipeline's `PATH`.
 You can also use the `bruin` command directly inside of workflow steps.

 ## Usage